domenicomarangoni/javatutorials-cashreg-2/README.md

 # javatutorials-cashreg-2

+This project is the step 2 of the javatutorials-cashreg-1 project.

-An incomplete application: all the persistant layer is missing and it should be implemented.
-It's a training app
+In this step only the persistance layer is missing and the project can be used like a gym to test different persistance solutions